-“Warm or hot urine is normal, especially if a person is cold,” says Mark Anderson, MD, of Executive Medicine of Texas and host of the nationally syndicated Staying Young Show which goes to podcast as Staying Young Show 2.0.
+“Warm or hot urine is normal, especially if a person is cold,” says J. Mark Anderson, MD, DABFM, of Executive Medicine of Texas and who is board certified in family medicine.

 Dr. Anderson explains, “Often, when patients have a fever, they may notice their urine is also warmer than usual.
 That’s because the urine will reflect the core temperature of the body.

 “However, if a person experiences burning, it may be a sign of infection and should never be ignored.”

 If it “burns” when you urinate, this isn’t because the urine is extra hot.
 It’s because the bacteria from a urinary tract infection have irritated the delicate lining of your urinary tract.

 The reason this symptom should never be ignored is because a UTI that goes untreated can lead to kidney damage.